Gambling

 Unfortunately you cannot force a person to stop gambling, the person must be motivated to change.
 However, family members can play a powerful role in encouraging change and are often the driving force behind problem gamblers seeking help.

 We have a clinical psychologist, Milka Farrugia, who is experienced in providing treatment for gambling.
-If you would like to find out more about our treatment for gambling, or to book an appointment with Milka, please email or call the clinic on 02 9438 2511.
+If you would like to find out more about our treatment for gambling, or to book an appointment with Milka, please make an enquiry or call the clinic on 02 9438 2511.

 TELEHEALTH